PhiTux/schoco/README.md

 9. Schoco is available under [http://localhost](http://localhost)

 > **On the first startup** you will need to add the gitea user using the following command
-> `docker exec --user 1000 gitea gitea admin user create --admin --username schoco --password schoco1234 --email schoco@example.com`
+> `docker exec --user 1000 schoco-gitea gitea admin user create --admin --username schoco --password schoco1234 --email schoco@example.com`